 YWI’s flagship project, known as the ‘Inimim Forest, is nearly 2,000 acres of BLM lands intermingled with private property on the San Juan Ridge in Nevada County, a 30-mile long narrow ridge between the South and Middle Yuba Rivers with an approximate population of 2,500 people.
 Our long term vision is a healthy, diverse forest that is home to both wild creatures and human beings and is ecologically and economically sustainable over centuries.
 To this end we are involved in research projects for the understanding and protection of our native flora and fauna as well as for the development of a forest-based human economy.

-A six year public planning process culminated in the Management Plan for the ‘Inimim Forest.
+A six-year public planning process culminated in the Management Plan for the ‘Inimim Forest.
 This document, completed in 1995, is the result of over 3000 hours of volunteer work and input from residents (including biologists, ecologists, loggers, and foresters), and government agencies.
 The community-drafted plan was one of the first examples of community-based forest planning for federal lands in the United States.
 A BLM Environmental Assessment based on the plan was also released in 1995.

 In May 1997, YWI received a $50,000 grant from the US Environmental Protection Agencies’ Sustainable Development Challenge Grant Program.
 With this grant, the YWI completed an Implementation Plan for the ‘Inimim Forest.
 The plan allows YWI to meet the ISF/Smartwood(tm) preconditions for certification of the ‘Inimim Forest as an ecologically sustainable source of forest products.
 The plan specifies which lands are available for logging over the next 200 years, which lands will be cut in first 50 years, and the location of logging sites.
 It also includes detailed assessment and ongoing monitoring of stream and watershed conditions, and mapping of vegetation and old-growth forest distribution.
 Work on the implementation plan commenced in September 1998 and was completed in the winter of 2000.